Erin Moran, 'Happy Days' actress, dead at 56

 The show aired from 1974 to 1984.
 It was set in 1950s Milwaukee and was a big hit with a catchy theme song and memorable characters such as The Fonz, played by Henry Winkler.

-Moran played the same character in the early 1980s in "Joanie Loves Chachi," a shortl-ived spin-off with her "Happy Days" co-star Scott Baio continuing his role as Chachi Arcola.
+Moran played the same character in the early 1980s in "Joanie Loves Chachi," a short-lived spinoff with her "Happy Days" co-star Scott Baio continuing his role as Chachi Arcola.

-Other "Happy Days" spin-offs were "Laverne & Shirley" and "Mork & Mindy."
+Other "Happy Days" spinoffs were "Laverne & Shirley" and "Mork & Mindy."

+More of Moran's co-stars -- Henry Winkler, who played Arthur "Fonzie" Fonzarelli; and Don Most, who played the goofball character Ralph Malph -- expressed their condolences on Twitter:

+"OH Erin... now you will finally have the peace you wanted so badly here on earth," Winkler wrote.

 First job, a commercial

-According to IMDb, she was born October 18, 1960, in Burbank, California, and her first professional acting gig was in a TV commercial.
+According to IMDb, Moran was born October 18, 1960, in Burbank, California, and her first professional acting gig was in a TV commercial.

-She made regular appearances on "Daktari" in the late '60s and "The Love Boat" in the '80s.
+She made regular appearances on the series "Daktari" in the late '60s and "The Love Boat" in the '80s.
 She made guest appearances on TV shows such as "The Waltons," "My Three Sons" and "Gunsmoke."

 In 2012, Moran was one of the "Happy Days" actors who won money in a settlement with CBS over merchandising payments.